 In the freshwater science and sustainability program, you'll join students who will tackle the regional, national and global sustainability challenges of freshwater in the 21st century.
 You'll blend a rigorous academic core with electives meant to further your individual career goals—whether conservation biology, aquatic ecology, resource management, water quality, public health, environmental writing, policymaking, law or others.
 You'll become part of a community of practitioners devoted to the wise stewardship of our most precious resource.

 The freshwater program of study is interdisciplinary and integrative, providing students with the knowledge, training and skills to:

 - Understand and research freshwater ecosystems, including biology, chemistry, hydrology and limnology, along with the scientific dimensions of freshwater resource management.

-WMU's program fosters an understanding of both the core principles within and the intersections between the three pillars of sustainability: environmental, social and economic systems, with a particular emphasis on freshwater sciences.
-The degree will prepare you to address the complex regional, national and global challenges related to the sustainability of freshwater resources.
+Our program fosters an understanding of both the core principles within and the intersections between the three pillars of sustainability: environmental, social and economic systems, with a particular emphasis on freshwater sciences.

 Students are encouraged to gain valuable experience outside the classroom by taking part in cutting-edge research projects with a faculty mentor or pursuing an internship.
-These opportunities will be available in both the Traverse City area and at WMU’s main campus in Kalamazoo.
-Research programs and internships provide real-life, hands-on experience in subjects you learn about during class, and may help identify specific career paths.
+Research programs and internships provide real-life, hands-on experience in subjects you learn about during class and may help identify specific career paths.

 Student organizations such as Students for a Sustainable Earth and working with WMU's Office for Sustainability also offer ample opportunities for you to get involved and gain real-world experience.